TheBestTvarynka/tbt/content/posts/win-scard-cache/index.md

 ## `Cached_CardmodFile\Cached_CMAPFile`

 This one is almost the same as [the previous one](#cached-generalfile-mscp-cmapfile) but without the `CARD_FILE_HEADER` structure at the start of the cache file.
 You can just remove the first 16 bytes from the `Cached_GeneralFile/mscp/cmapfile` cache file and you'll get this one.
 [Example implementation](https://github.com/Devolutions/sspi-rs/blob/4409f9a5235dec0c033edce654aa6fe934a72afc/crates/winscard/src/scard_context.rs#L226-L240).
+The driver (`msclmd.dll`) usually uses this cache file to find the needed card container specified in the credentials.
+For example, `basecsp!I_ContainerMapFind`, or `basecsp!ContainerMapFindContainer`, or `basecsp!FindCard` functions.

 ## `Cached_ContainerProperty_PIN Identifier_0`